alekssro/home-lab/README.md

 ## 👉 Troubleshooting

-Our [wiki](https://github.com/k8s-at-home/template-cluster-k3s/wiki) (WIP, contributions welcome) is a good place to start troubleshooting issues.
-If that doesn't cover your issue, come join and say Hi in our [Discord](https://discord.gg/k8s-at-home) server by starting a new thread in the #kubernetes support channel.
+The k8s-at-home [wiki](https://github.com/k8s-at-home/template-cluster-k3s/wiki) (WIP, contributions welcome) is a good place to start troubleshooting issues.

-You may also open a issue on this GitHub repo or open a [discussion on GitHub](https://github.com/k8s-at-home/organization/discussions).

 ## ❔ What's next

-The world is your cluster, see below for important things you could work on adding.
+The world is your cluster!

-Our Check out our [wiki](https://github.com/k8s-at-home/template-cluster-k3s/wiki) (WIP, contributions welcome) for more integrations!

 ## 🤝 Thanks